-The staff at Mount Nittany Center for Wound Care specializes in treatments for a variety of wounds.
+Mount Nittany Health Center for Wound Care specializes in treatments for a variety of wounds.
 The Diabetes Foot Clinic works in collaboration with our Center for Wound Care.

 Wound management is designed to complement physician services.
 While the primary care physician will continue to treat the causes, our Center for Wound Care staff will support the physician with a focus on wound healing.